pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ![](http://i.imgur.com/mvnrafK.png)

-Here you have to select the My Apps button, and on the next screen select the + button, just below the `iTunes Conenct My Apps` header, as shown on the image below:
+Here you have to select the My Apps button, and on the next screen select the + button, just below the `iTunes Connect My Apps` header, as shown on the image below:

 ![](http://i.imgur.com/68rK26r.png)